2023 Goal Setting: My Goals

 Your comment about the recommendation to say “no” for the first two years of grieving gave me pause.
 We have experienced a lot of grief in the last few years, including the loss of three babies in a row and the anticipatory grief as we come to terms with my mom’s incurable breast cancer.
 I have experienced so much of the Lord’s goodness and presence but it has been hard and it’s still very much with me.
 Your words made me stop and think.
 Am I allowed to say no?
 Am I allowed to withdraw from life for awhile to grieve and – hopefully – heal?
 I don’t know the answers, but you’ve given me food for thought and I am grateful.
 Losing a loved one is so incredibly hard and I’m sending you love right now.
 Thank you for your openness about losing your Dad and what grief has been like for you.

-16. Susan on December 30, 2022 at 7:19 pm
+16. Susan on at

 I really enjoyed reading your post about your goals.
 You set such a great example of simplifying and being intentional.
 Your writing reminds me a lot of a book I just read: The Intentional Year by Holly and Glenn Packiam.
 (I think you are already great at everything the book talks about, but some of your blog readers might enjoy reading it.)
 Thank you for sharing your goals and your life with us!